Rose McGowan blocked on Twitter

 A spokesman for Twitter told CNNMoney the company does not comment on individual accounts for privacy and security reasons.

-McGowan has led the charge for the board of Weinstein's company to be dissolved.
+McGowan called for the board of Weinstein's company to be dissolved in a tweet.
 She believes it was complicit in Weinstein's alleged behavior.

 The actress urged people to support a petition started by an anonymous person on the website iPetitions.